mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ![Screen capture](images/start-se-2.png?raw=true)

-## Second Logic App : using Azure Storage container
+## Second Logic App : using Azure Storage trigger

-This is the same workflow that the first logic app but with two main differences:
+This is the same workflow that the first logic app with two main differences:
-- the source which is monitored is an Azure Storage container
+- the source is monitored using blob trigger (new file coming to an Azure Storage container)
-- the asset creation / blob copy is done through Azure functions to workaround the limitation of 50 MB
+- the asset creation / blob copy is done through Azure functions to workaround the limitation of 50 MB.
+These functions have been tested with 1.8 GB files.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-dotnet-functions-integration%2Fmaster%2Fmedia-functions-for-logic-app%2Flogicapp2-simplevod-storage-deploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>